-In light of the essential requirements in Chapter 3 (Essential requirements), the functional and technical specifications of the subsystem cover the following parameters:
+In light of the essential requirements in Chapter 3, the functional and technical specifications of the subsystem cover the following parameters:

+- Object Identifiers

 - Consignment Note data,

 - Path Request and Path Allocation,

 - Train Preparation,

 - Train Running Information and Train Running Forecast,

 - Service Disruption Information,

 - Wagon/Intermodal unit ETI/ETA,

 - Wagon Movement,

 - Data Exchange for Quality Improvement,

 - The Main Reference Data,

 - Various Reference Files and Databases,

 - Networking & Communication.

-In addition to the provisions from the chapter 4 and its sub-chapters every stakeholder may exchange the messages according to Chapters 4.2.2.3 (only during operation or preparation of train operation), 4.2.4.2, 4.2.4.3, 4.2.5.2, 4.2.6.3 and 4.2.6.4 with other stakeholders involved in the same freight service, under the condition that the stakeholders are identifiable.
+In addition to the provisions from the Chapter 4 and its sub-chapters every stakeholder may exchange the messages according to Chapters 4.2.3.3 (only during operation or preparation of train operation), 4.2.5.2, 4.2.5.3, 4.2.6.2, 4.2.7.3, 4.2.7.4, 4.2.8.3 to 4.2.8.8 with other stakeholders involved in the same freight service, under the condition that the stakeholders are identifiable.
 These exchanges of messages may be charged by the sender.